-ETSP 550/GSAS 550 Legal & Ethical Aspects Associated with Students with Disabilities (3) Surveys key legislative and judicial decisions that have shaped the current special education laws and policies.
-Understand the laws that must be kept in mind for every professional associated with special education.
-Ethical frameworks will be developed for appropriate decision making around key issues.
-Cross-listed with ETSP 650.
+ETSP 550 Legal Aspects and Foundations of Special Education (3) The history and foundations of special education including key legislative and judicial decisions that have shaped the current special education laws and policies.
+Interpretation of laws and their impact associated with special education.
+Ethical frameworks will be developed for appropriate decision making.